Meet Your Insight Teachers

 Kyle McQuillan, Spanish Instructor

 Kyle McQuillan completed her undergraduate studies at William & Mary, where she received a B.A. in Hispanic Studies and minor in Biology.
 She is interested in contemporary Latin American literature and interdisciplinary approaches to cultural studies.
+She is currently pursuing her Masters in Spanish Language and Literature at UNC Chapel Hill.

 Contact: kyle (at) insightcolearning (dot) org